 If you are new to the Business and your Landlord hasn’t required you to get the Insurance and you haven’t got any Insurance and you’re just hoping that the Landlord’s Public Liability Insurance is going to cover you.
 The limit to that Public Liability Insurance is probably slipping and falling on the premises, tripping over the door entry, a hole in the Parking Lot, something out on the sidewalk, it’s not going to have any coverage for your profession as a Martial Artist in what you’re teaching your Students.

-It wouldn’t have any coverage for the Personal Injury that your Students could claim, or any Advertising Injury that you’re Students could claim or any sexual abuse or molestation that your Students can claim.
+It wouldn’t have any coverage for the Personal Injury that your Students could claim, or any Advertising Injury that your Students could claim or any sexual abuse or molestation that your Students can claim.
 So, it’s not a good idea at all to rely on the Public Liability Insurance of a Landlord.
 Now your Homeowners Insurance, is usually is not going to cover you for Business that’s conducted off-site.

 John Graden: Pretty much period.